+o.62 Supervisor

-o.62 For questions concerning the Rules, the Refereeing Commission delegate(s) alone are competent to judge the value of a Referee's decision.
+For questions concerning the Rules during FIE competitions (including the World Championships and the Olympic Games), the Refereeing Commission delegate(s) alone are competent to judge a Referee's decision from the beginning to the end of the bout.

-At competitions where there is no Refereeing Commission delegate, it is the Supervisor who fulfills this function.
+At competitions where there is no Refereeing Commission delegate, SEMI Commission delegate or Medical Commission delegate, it is the Supervisor who fulfills these respective functions (cf 0.77).

-The Supervisor settles any disputes that might arise in Category A and Grand Prix competitions.
+The Supervisor settles any other disputes that might arise in World Cup and Grand Prix competitions.